Cubic graphs and the golden mean: Groups with two or more ends

-We do not know whether \emph{every} Cayley graph of such $\Ga$ satisfies $\mu\ge \phi$.
-Certain partial results in this direction are presented in Section \ref{sec:mult}, and will be used in the proof of Theorem \ref{thm:minimal}. \grg{} Neither do we do know whether the above two results can be extended to multiply ended transitive \emph{graphs}.
+Further results are presented in Theorem \ref{moe}, and will be used in the proof of Theorem \ref{thm:minimal}.
+We do not know whether the above two theorems can be extended to multiply ended transitive \emph{graphs}.
 Indeed, we have no example of a $2$-ended, transitive, cubic graph that is not a Cayley graph (see \cite{Wat}).